 - 1 Tbsp. tea tree oil

 Heat shea butter in a double boiler over medium heat until completely melted.
 Remove from heat and stir in tea tree oil.
 Pour into an airtight container and seal, letting the balm sit for two to three hours before use.
 Take a scoop of balm, work it between your fingers to warm it up, and then massage it onto your face to break down makeup.
 Rinse and follow with a toner or second cleanse.

 Best for a Full-Beat Face: Baby Shampoo, Oil, and Water

 You can bust out this powerful combo for when you've gone full glam without worry; "Baby shampoo and water is a fantastic combination to remove makeup, and is generally well-tolerated," says Nazarian.
 For more stubborn, waterproof products like eyeliner and mascara, mix in a few drops of calendula, jojoba, sweet almond, or argan oil to cut through the smudge-fighting ingredients.

-- 1/2 tbsp. of baby shampoo
+- 1/2 Tbsp. of baby shampoo

-- 1/4 tbsp. of whatever oil you prefer
+- 1/4 Tbsp. of whatever oil you prefer

 - 8 oz. of water (scale up your measurements for larger quantities)

-Mix the baby shampoo and oil together in a lidded container.
+Mix the baby shampoo and oil in a lidded container.
 Use water to fill up the container the rest of the way.
 Shake the mixture well before application; wet a cotton round or washcloth and massage onto your face to break down makeup.
 Let the cotton round sit for a few seconds on any stubborn areas before swiping to give the mixture extra time to work.